Zenith-the-realest/school-vault/Notes/Physics/Graphs of p.d. and current.md

 You can:

 - Plot a "**characteristic graph**" (graph of p.d. and current)
-- You can calculate resistance from each pair of measurements..
+- You can calculate resistance from each pair of measurements.

 # **Characteristic graphs:**